erm-iya/Telegram-Admin-Log-Batcher/README.md

 # **Optimized Telegram Deleted Message Scraper**

-This is an advanced Python script that scans a Telegram channel's admin log to find out which messages were deleted, who sent them, and which admin deleted them.
+This is an advanced Python script that scans a Telegram group/channel's admin log to find out which messages were deleted, who sent them, and which admin deleted them.

 It is heavily optimized to run quickly and avoid Telegram's rate limits by using batch processing for users, caching user data, and implementing an adaptive rate limiter.
 So you can have your deleted telegram messages in your storage!